 Boca Raton Irrevocable Trust Attorney

 Trusts tend to come in two basic flavors: revocable and irrevocable.
 A trust is deemed “irrevocable” because the creator of the trust (the “grantor”) has relinquished some form of control over the property being transferred to the trust and the terms of the trust are said to be “irrevocable” meaning not subject to change.
 Not being able to revoke the trust is part of a trade-off that comes with several benefits.
 These benefits may include the ability for assets being transferred to an irrevocable trust to be moved outside of the grantor’s taxable estate and the ability to protect the assets from the creditors of the grantor and the beneficiaries.
-These types of trusts can be extremely complex, which is why it is important to consult an experienced Boca Raton irrevocable trust attorney.
+These types of trusts can be extremely complex, which is why it is important to consult an experienced Boca Raton irrevocable trust lawyer.

 The parties to an Irrevocable Trust are: